-Effective May 14, 2020, we entered into a Limited Consent with the Lenders under the CorEnergy Revolver that is part of the CorEnergy Credit Facility.
-The Lenders agreed to extend the date by which we will be required to deliver to the Lenders our financial statements for the fiscal quarter ended March 31, 2020 and certain required quarterly certifications until June 30, 2020, pursuant to the Form 10-Q filing extension previously disclosed in the our Current Report on Form 8-K filed April 23, 2020.

-The Limited Consent also documents notice previously provided by us to the Agent that certain events of default have occurred under the lease for our GIGS asset, as a result of the tenant under the Grand Isle Lease Agreement having failed to pay the rent due for April and May 2020.
+Effective May 14, 2020, we entered into a Limited Consent with the Lenders under the CorEnergy Revolver that is part of the CorEnergy Credit Facility, pursuant to which the Lenders agreed to extend the required date for delivery of our financial statements for the fiscal quarter ended March 31, 2020 to coordinate with our previously announced extension of the filing date for our first quarter Form 10-Q pursuant to applicable SEC relief (which filing and delivery occurred within the permitted extension period).
+The Limited Consent also documented notice previously provided by us to the Agent that certain events of default occurred under the lease for our GIGS asset, as a result of the tenant under the Grand Isle Lease Agreement having failed to pay the rent due for April and May 2020.
 The Limited Consent is subject to our continued compliance with all of the other terms of the CorEnergy Revolver, and includes our agreement with the Lenders that the borrowing base value of the GIGS asset for purposes of the CorEnergy Revolver shall be zero, effective as of our March 31, 2020 balance sheet date.
+The Company also provided written notification to the Lenders of the EGC Tenant's nonpayment of rent in June 2020.

-As of March 31, 2020, we were in compliance with all covenants and had no borrowings outstanding.
-We also had approximately\$50.0 million of available borrowing capacity on the CorEnergy Revolver.
+As of June 30, 2020, we were in compliance with all covenants and had no borrowings outstanding.
+We also had approximately\$55.0 million of available borrowing capacity on the CorEnergy Revolver.
 For a summary of the additional material terms of the CorEnergy Credit Facility, please refer to Part IV, Item 15, Note 11 ("Debt") included in our Annual Report on Form 10-K for the year ended December 31, 2019, and Part I, Item 1, Note 10 ("Debt") included in this Report.